Worldwide Photographic Journeys

 Burji

 At the turn of the 20th century, the Burji community arrived in Kenya from Yavelo Province, Ethiopia, courtesy of the then-commissioner of the Marsabit District in northern Kenya.
-To encourage farming in his administrative area and feed the colonists and inhabitants – the Borana, Rendille and Gabra – who were predominantly pastoralists, the British colonial official decided to ask his Ethiopian counterpart to send a few Burjis, renowned for their farming and entrepreneurial skills, to initiate farming in Marsabit.
+To encourage farming in his administrative area and feed the colonists and inhabitants – the Borana, Rendile and Gabra – who were predominantly pastoralists, the British colonial official decided to ask his Ethiopian counterpart to send a few Burjis, renowned for their farming and entrepreneurial skills, to initiate farming in Marsabit.
 Experience had shown that the local communities could not rely exclusively on livestock as their sole source of livelihood.
 The British Consul at Mega in Ethiopia agreed to the request and sent a few Burji to Kenya, where an administrative post was set up in Marsabit to oversee the growing of crops.

 Sadly, and while it was well intentioned at the time, the British action helped to create a minority culture of the Burji in Marsabit and they are now suffering from marginalisation even today.